Odyseus/CinnamonTools/__app__/data/python_modules/xlets_settings/README.rst

     + Added ``dialog-info-labels`` option (an array/list of strings) that allows to display informative labels on the edit/add dialog.
 This allows to keep the window clean and at the same time keep basic information at hand.
     + Changed ``keybinding`` cell renderer.
 The cell will display the exact same name displayed in the ``keybinding`` widget instead of the internal value.
 For example, a ``keybinding`` with its shortcut set to **Control+d** (the actual internal value is **<Primary>d**), it will display **Control+D** in the ``keybinding`` widget label **AND** in the ``keybinding`` cell renderer.
     + Implemented ``apply-and-quit`` boolean option.
 It allows to exit the settings window when the apply button on a ``list`` widget is clicked.
-    + Added ``app`` cell rendered.
+    + Added ``app`` cell renderer.
 It allows to use a ``appchooser`` widget to choose an application from the applications installed in a system.
 The value stored is the application ID and the value showed in the list is the application name.

 - **keybinding**: Added ``num-bind`` integer option that exposes for configuration the number of keybindings to create for each ``keybinding`` widget.
 - **keybinding-with-options**.
 A new widget that allows to attach a keybinding to a combo box.
 The objective is to be able to easily tie a keybinding to a predefined action.
 This widget is also exposed to be used with the ``list`` widget.
 - **label**: Added ``use-markup`` boolean option that allows to use markup in labels.
 - **colorchooser**: Added ability to activate the color chooser button when clicking the row is in, just like switches.
-Also exposed the capability for the color choser to select color with or without alpha with the boolean option ``use-alpha``.
+Also exposed the capability for the color chooser to select color with or without alpha with the boolean option ``use-alpha``.
 - **textview**: Added ``accept-tabs`` boolean option to ``textview`` widget.
-Setting it to **false** will allow to insert a tab character when pressing the Tab key.
-Setting it to **false** the Tab key will move the keyboard focus out of the widget.
+Setting it to **true** will allow to insert a tab character when pressing the :kbd:`Tab` key.
+Setting it to **false** the :kbd:`Tab` key will move the keyboard focus out of the widget.
 - **combobox**: Changes:

     + Changed the ``options`` option.
 I inverted the definition of ``options`` when they are declared as a dictionary.
 In Cinnamon's implementation, the key in the dictionary is used as a label and the value is used as the value for that label.
 In this implementation, the value is used as a key in the dictionary and the label as the value of that key.
 This was done to be able to localize the labels declared in a Python script.
 If I would have left the Cinnamon implementation intact, I would have been forced to create a *dummy strings storage* for ``gettext`` to be able to *see them* (which would have been a chore).
 Additionally, in Cinnamon's implementation, one ended up using keys with spaces, which freaked me out (LOL).